alekseygenerozov/starforge_mult_search/code/README.md

 Multiplicity 3 count: 2\
 Multiplicity 4 count: 6

-# Output (demo b)
+# Output (Demo B)
-The next part of our demo generates the figures in our paper, as pdf files (e.g. fig1_example1a.pdf, fig2a.pdf, etc.), as well some text output for tabular data in (logs/tables.log and log/fig4.log, which contains the numbers going into the schematic in Fig. 4)
+The next part of our demo generates the figures in our paper as pdfs (e.g. fig1_example1a.pdf, fig2a.pdf, etc.), as well some text output for tabular data in (logs/tables.log and log/fig4.log, which contains the numbers going into the schematic in Fig. 4)